alevere/openc2-slpf-icmp/oc2slpf-v1.0-wip.md

 If the ‘allow ip_addr’ target is not implemented, then SLPF consumers MUST implement the ‘allow ip-connection’ command.
 Otherwise it is OPTIONAL.

 The command permits traffic that is consistent with the specified ip_connection.
 A valid ‘allow ip_connection’ command has at least one property of the ip_connection populated and may have any combination of the five properties populated.
 An unpopulated property within the the ip_connection target MUST be treated as an ‘any’.
+A consumer MAY return a 500 or 501 status code if source port or destination port is specified and the L4 protocol is neither TCP nor UDP.

 Products that receive but do not implement the ‘allow ip_connection’ command: